cseanburns/personal_knowledge_mgmt/src/4b-database-information-retrieval.md

 Documents in databases though are a bit different.
-As discussed in the previous section, while websites exist in a fairly organized hierarchy (with respect to top level domains, etc.), but web pages themselves are not always very structured.
+As discussed in the previous section, websites exist in a fairly organized hierarchy
+(with respect to top level domains, etc.), but web pages themselves are not always very structured.
-Search engines have become really good at taking all that unstructured text and making sense of it.
+Instead, search engines have become really good at taking all that unstructured text and making sense of it.

 Academic databases, on the other hand, generally work with fairly structured documents;
-that is, they index structured bibliographic records (see Figure 1 below).
+that is, they index structured bibliographic records, like the one in Figure 1 below.
 While they may also index full text documents if those documents are accessible to the database, the focus is on bibliographic records.
 If only bibliographic records are indexed, the database is usually called an
 **abstract and indexing database (A&I database)**.
-Otherwise it's just called a full text database.
+Otherwise it's called a full text database if it provides full text.
 Many of the databases that we have access to at our library are a mix of the two.